 Online sellers face unique challenges.
 Much like traditional brick-and-mortar retailers, online sellers must have a storefront (website), a point-of-sale system (online shopping cart), and an inventory management system.

 Online sellers also have to manage multiple sales tax rates and reporting requirements.
 These multiple systems can streamline your accounting—or create a total nightmare if they don’t integrate with each other the right way.

-Because of the number of integrations required, we recommend using either QuickBooks Online or Xero for your online store’s primary accounting software.
-The add-ons you need depend on the type of online store you have.
+Because of the number of integrations required, we recommend using either QuickBooks Online or Xero Accounting for your online store’s primary accounting software.
+The add-ons you need depends on the type of online store you have.
 For instance, Amazon sellers have different needs than Shopify users for inventory management.
 Consult with a bookkeeper who specializes in your particular type of ecommerce for guidance on the best inventory management software for your online selling platform.

 Then, for sales tax, you can’t go wrong with either Avalara or TaxJar.
 Both connect directly to your online selling platform and—for a small fee each month—will file and remit all necessary sales tax returns and payments due for you.

 Choosing the right accounting software for your home-based business is important, of course.
 But you also need to keep an eye on your cash.

 Many home-based business owners make the mistake of sweeping all the profits from their business into their personal bank accounts, leaving no cash for business growth… or tax payments.